-The Board received comments that it should complete an Environmental Impact Statement ("EIS") prior to approving Applicant's Application.
+The Board received comments that it should complete an Environmental Impact Statement ("EIS") prior to approving the Application.
 An EIS is not a requirement of the County's approval criteria.
 An EIS is solely a federal agency process that is required to evaluate the effects of an agency action under the federal National Environmental Policy Act ("NEPA").
-Because Applicant's Facility requires a federal Clean Water Act Section 404 permit from the USACE, the USACE will complete a NEPA analysis to analyze the environmental effects if the USACE approves Applicant's Section 404 permit.
+Because the Facility requires a federal Clean Water Act Section 404 permit from the USACE, the USACE will complete a NEPA analysis to analyze the environmental effects if the USACE approves the Applicant's Section 404 permit.
 The County has no authority or requirement to conduct an EIS under NEPA or any other law.
-The Board finds it conducted all environmental review required by the County's approval criteria for Applicant's Application.
+The Board finds it conducted all environmental review required by the County's approval criteria for the Application.

-13. Noise pollution is not a consideration in the County's approval criteria, but Applicant must comply with the County's noise ordinance.
+13. Noise pollution is not a consideration in the County's approval criteria, but the Applicant must comply with the County's noise ordinance.

 The Board received comments about concerns of potential noise pollution from the Project.
 Noise pollution is not a consideration of the Board's approval criteria and thus is not an appropriate reason to deny the Application.
 However, Columbia County Ordinance No. 91-8 prohibits excessive noise as outlined in the ordinance.
-The Board finds that Applicant must comply with the County's noise ordinance, and that there is no evidence in the record that the Facility cannot do so.
+Additionally, there are already trains operating on the Portland and Western line in the same vicinity as the rail branchline.
+The Board finds that the Applicant must comply with the County's noise ordinance and that there is no evidence in the record that the rail branchline cannot do so.